 The Company serves a notice of at least 45 days prior to the date of the general meeting, and provides the shareholders with any information necessary for them to attend and make decision at the meeting.
 Each separate matter in substance submitted to the general meeting for consideration is put forth respectively as a separate resolution.
-In accordance with the requirements of the Articles, two or more shareholders holding, in aggregate, 10% or more of the shares of the Company carrying the right to vote at the meeting sought shall have the right, by delivery of one or more written requests signed in counterparts through mail or electronic mail to the Board or the company secretary, to require an extraordinary general meeting or a class meeting after receiving such request.
-Shareholders individually or collectively holding 3% or more of the shares of the Company carrying the right to vote at the meeting sought shall have the right, by delivery of one or more of the shares of the shares of the company carrying the right convene an extraordinary general meeting or a class meeting after receiving such request.
+In accordance with the requirements of the Articles, two or more shareholders holding, in aggregate, 10% or more of the shares of the Company carrying the right to vote at the meeting sought shall have the right, by delivery of one or more written requests signed in counterparts through mail or electronic mail to the Board or the company secretary, to require an extraordinary general meeting or a class meeting to be called by the Board for the business specified in such request.
+The Board shall proceed as soon as possible to convene an extraordinary general meeting or a class meeting after receiving such request.
 Shareholders individually or collectively holding 3% or more of the shares of the Company carrying the right to vote at the meeting sought shall have the right, by delivery of one or more written requests signed in counterparts through mail or electronic mail to the Board or the company secretary, to require the proposal set forth in the written request to be considered at the meeting sought.